What is atrial fibrillation?

 How is atrial fibrillation diagnosed?

-An electrocardiogram (EKG) is very important for a diagnosis.
-Health care providers use this test to study the heart signal and rhythm.
+An electrocardiogram (ECG) is very important for a diagnosis.
+Healthcare providers use this test to study the heart signal and rhythm.
 A skilled reader can find AFib using this test alone.
-If the AFib comes and goes, you might need an electrocardiogram over a longer period to pick up the rhythm.
+If the AFib comes and goes, you might need an electrocardiogram over a longer period with a holter monitor or an event recorder to pick up the rhythm.

 Other tests might be used to help plan treatment.
 These might include: